 Do you read our blog?
 Please support MediaSmarts by making a one-time, tax-deductible, small charitable donation so we can continue to keep our media literacy resources up-to-date and copyright cleared for you to use in your homes, schools and communities.

 The Web is full of great online resources for teachers and students, with new material appearing every day.
-With the beginning of the school year approaching, teachers may be looking for some entertaining ways to help ease the transition from summer to classroom.
+With the approach of the most-anticipated American election in recent history, social studies teachers can be excused for turning their eyes south of the border.
 Here’s a quick overview of recently created (or recently discovered) resources for social studies classes to help them and their students make the most of election season: